 Rising concerns regarding excess intake of these drinks.

 Availability of substitutes

-In August 2018, PepsiCo announced its partnership with an international company SodaStream Inc, which manufacturers sparkling water makers, in this partnership PepsiCo acquired $3.2 billion all outstanding shares of SodaStream Inc.
+In August 2018, PepsiCo announced its partnership with an international company SodaStream Inc, which manufacturers sparkling water makers, in this partnership PepsiCo acquired $3.2 billion of all outstanding shares of SodaStream Inc.

-In April 2018, Coca-Cola introduced a new soft drink Coca-Cola Plus®, which is said to be the first Coca-Cola which was approved by the Japanese Government as the Food Of Specified Health Use (FOSHU).
+In April 2018, Coca-Cola introduced a new soft drink Coca-Cola Plus®, which is said to be the first Coca-Cola that was approved by the Japanese Government as the Food Of Specified Health Use (FOSHU).

 The major players profiled in the soft drinks market include The Coca-Cola Company, PepsiCo, Dr. Pepper/Seven Up Inc., Asahi Group Holdings, Ltd., Kirin Holdings Company Limited, The Heineken Company, Reed’s Inc., and Jones Soda Co.

 The soft drinks market has been analyzed through the following segments:

 1.2.
 Market Definition